B-Roll: Coast Guard members respond to Haiti with humanitarian aid

 |Downloads:

-This work, B-Roll: Coast Guard members respond to Haiti with humanitarian aid, by PO3 Erik Villa Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-Roll: Coast Guard members respond to Haiti with humanitarian aid [Image 4 of 4], by PO3 Erik Villa Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT